Ziad-Soliman17/Sales-Analytics-Report/README.md

 	ProductStandardCost,
 	SalesAmount,
 	TaxAmt,
-	CAST(OrderDate AS DATE) AS OrderDate
+	CAST(OrderDate AS DATE) AS OrderDate --convert datetime to date FROM FactInternetSales
-FROM FactInternetSales
 WHERE OrderDate IS NOT NULL
 	AND Year(OrderDate) Between 2022 AND 2024